A family of heavenly metrics: Solutions with Euclidean signature

-so that we are dealing with a Ricci-flat metric and the Riemann curvature $(1,1)$-form is self-dual.
-This equation is also referred to as Plebanski's first heavenly equation \cite{pleb}.
-We shall be interested in solutions of (\ref{cma}) invariant under rotations where
+so that we are dealing with a Ricci-flat metric and the Riemann curvature two-form is anti-self-dual.
+This equation is a real cross section of the first heavenly equation of Pleba\~nski \cite{pleb}.
+We shall be interested in solutions of \eqref{cma} invariant under rotations in the complex $z^1$-plane where

 is the generator.
 If we introduce the polar radius $\rho$ and the angle $\omega$ in the complex $z^1$-plane